 In addition there are a number of training providers that offer Apprenticeships and study programmes, including Darlington Borough Council itself.
 Further details on the providers in Tees Valley can be found at Tees Valley Learning Provider Network [external link]

 Apprenticeships - these are jobs with training so you can earn as you learn and gain qualifications.

-Study programmes - this is a programme of qualifications which aims to support young people to progress into further learning or employment with training.
+Study programmes - this is a programme of qualifications which aims to support young people to advance into further learning or employment with training.